 The desire for social acceptance and escapism might not be the only reason for an internet game addiction.
 Various studies have sought to corroborate the relationship between video game addiction and other mental health issues.
 One 2016 study implies that depressed people deal with problems in an avoidant way and are more likely to become online gaming addicts.
 Another study from 2017 discovered a strong relationship between internet game addiction and anxiety disorders.
 However, it isn’t clear whether the addiction creates anxiety or if the stress adds to the habit.

-How I Can Get Help for an Online Game Addiction
+How I Can Get Help for a Problem with Gaming?

 If you realize it’s time to beat your online game addiction or assist a person grappling with it, several resources can help you get started.
 There are programs all around the U.S. and in-person support groups committed to assisting individuals in getting free from addiction to online games.